What is Evomela and how is it used?

 Acute hypersensitivity reactions, including anaphylaxis, have occurred in approximately 2% of patients who received an intravenous formulation of melphalan.
 Symptoms may include urticaria, pruritus, edema, and skin rashes and, in some patients, tachycardia, bronchospasm, dyspnea, and hypotension.
 Discontinue treatment with Evomela for serious hypersensitivity reactions.

 Melphalan has been shown to cause chromatid or chromosome damage in humans.
 Secondary malignancies such as myeloproliferative syndrome or acute leukemia have been reported in multiple myeloma patients treated with melphalan-containing chemotherapy regimens.
 The potential benefit of Evomela therapy must be considered against the possible risk of the induction of a secondary malignancy.

 Based on its mechanism of action, Evomela can cause fetal harm when administered to a pregnant woman.
 Melphalan is genotoxic, targets actively dividing cells, and was embryolethal and teratogenic in rats.
-Advise females of reproductive potential to avoid pregnancy during and after treatment with Evomela.
-If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, advise the patient of potential risk to the fetus [see Use In Specific Populations].
+Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential to use effective contraception during treatment with Evomela and for 6 months after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with Evomela and for 3 months after the last dose [see Use In Specific Populations].

 Melphalan-based chemotherapy regimens have been reported to cause suppression of ovarian function in premenopausal women, resulting in persistent amenorrhea in approximately 9% of patients.
 Reversible or irreversible testicular suppression has also been reported [see Use In Specific Populations].